shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

   3. As the array size increase, the `Numba` and `NumPy` solutions converge to the same results suggesting the code is being compiled to the same machine code. `NumPy` is slower for the smaller array sizes due to the overhead related to the `NumPy` function such as various implementation options and error checking.
 This overhead is large for the small array sizes but disappears for arrays above about several thousand rows in this.
 This is worth bearing in mind if you will only be working on small datasets.

 Although, I'm using a specific package for my benchmarking, it's really just automating the process of using `timeit`.
-You will get very similar results running the following code for each size of array.
+You will get very similar results running the following code for each size of array but this is a little tedious.

 ```python
 vects = np.random.random([100,3])